jeffpar/pcjs/software/pcx86/sys/ext/softlogic/carousel/2.0.3/index.md

 I have a Kryoflux copy of the diskette that I originally owned (shown below), and at first glance, it was clear that track 16 had unusual formatting, but after watching `INSTALL.BAT` run, my attention was drawn to a couple of small irregularities on track 0 and track 24.
-It turns out that in the small amount of remaining space on those tracks, several tiny data-less sectors were also stored.
+It turns out that in the remaining space on those tracks, several tiny empty sectors were also present.
 You can see them in the [HxC Floppy Emulator](https://hxc2001.com) disk visualization below.

 ![SOFTWARE-CAROUSEL-203-HxC](SOFTWARE-CAROUSEL-203-HxC.png)

-In addition, the installation process attempts to read a similar sector (with ID 193) from track 5.
-I don't see any sign of a sector with that ID on track 5, but that may be because the maximum number of hard disk installations (3?) had already been reached and the software had removed that sector from the track (presumably by reformatting it).
+The installation process also attempts to read a similar sector (with ID 193) from track 5.
+I don't see any sign of a sector with that ID on track 5, but that may be because the maximum number of hard disk installations had already been reached, and so to prevent further installs, the software may have removed that sector from the track (through reformatting).

-So, I added a fake data-less sector with ID 193 to track 5 in the PCjs diskette image, and while the installation process now passes the "Verify Product Diskette" test and reports that the "maximum install count is  0003", installation still aborts.
+So I added a fake empty sector with ID 193 to track 5 in the PCjs diskette image, and the installation process now passes the "Verify Product Diskette" test and reports that the "maximum install count is  0003".

-This copy-protection failure is still under investigation.
+Unfortunately, installation still fails, so this copy-protection scheme is still under investigation.

 ### Directory of Software Carousel 2.0.3